 An evaluation of a diamond's clarity consists of factoring in eight different types of inclusions.
 An inclusion generally is located within the diamond and is thought of as a flaw.
-As a result, the it'll receive a lower grade and won't be as valuable.
+As a result, the it will receive a lower grade and will not be as valuable.

 Sometimes an inclusion results from the abnormal growth of crystals.
-They'll at times appear on in the form of slight lines and streaks.
+They will at times appear on in the form of slight lines and streaks.
 Inclusions can also be caused by structural flaws, such as tiny cracks in the diamond.

-Inclusions negatively affect the beauty and brilliance of a diamond because they don't allow light to freely pass through.
-They've been referred to as "nature's fingerprints".
-Are natural imperfections. aren't able to be seen by the naked eye.
+Inclusions negatively affect the beauty and brilliance of a diamond because they do not allow light to freely pass through.
+They have been referred to as "nature's fingerprints" and are natural imperfections, but are not able to be seen by the naked eye.

 Crystals or minerals embedded in a diamond are examples.
 These could also be smaller diamonds that got stuck inside the larger diamond while the crystal was forming.

 - Internal graining